 Today’s post and inspiration are written by Connie White: entrepreneur, artist, author, and all-around inspiration.

 While the circumstances and age gap at the time kept us as employee and employer, she was always open and available to chat and consistent in her morals and principles, which even as a naïve and somewhat bratty teenager, appealed to me.

 Fast forward five years.
 I was nearing college graduation and searching for a job.
 I had a few interviews in Nashville, TN, where Connie was coincidentally residing.
-After little contact throughout the years, she generously allowed me and a few fellow nursing friends to stay at her place while we had our interviews.
+In spite of little contact throughout the years, she generously allowed me and a few fellow nursing friends to stay at her place while we had our interviews.

 A few months later, I accepted a job in Nashville.
 Disappointingly, none of my fellow nursing students were moving to Nashville with me.
 I knew absolutely nobody, except Connie.
 She extended much grace and love to me in those early years of my nursing career, making sure I had support, offering a listening ear and an open home whenever I had need.
 It was during this time where our friendship blossomed.
 In addition, we were roommates for a couple of years before life moved us in different directions.